kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Sailing
 - I was part of a Sailing Meetup, but ditched it to join the Women Sailing Group of Santa Monica Bay.
 Loved that group (LA)

+## What about you?
+- What does your life look like?
+Has it been as windy?